Barangaroo Food and Wine

 The streets and promenade of Barangaroo are buzzing with delightful cafes, tempting pastry shops, elegant wine and tea bars, and a delicious range of restaurants.
-On the edge of one of the world’s most spectacular harbours, Barangaroo is a popular dining destination in the vibrant city centre.
+On the edge of one of the world’s most spectacular harbours, Barangaroo is a popular dining destination in the vibrant heart of Sydney.

 The main dining area is in Barangaroo South, among the gleaming office towers and the southern section of the charming waterfront promenade Wulugul Walk.
 You’ll find an excellent selection of restaurants along 170 metres of Wulugul Walk, named after the local Aboriginal word for kingfish.

 In the beautifully designed Barangaroo House are three levels of delectable places to eat.
 The striking charcoaled timber-clad curved building is home to the cheerful House Bar, the elegant rooftop bar Smoke and Bea, a quality restaurant with a relaxed charm and a lovely tranquil vista.